richardjgowers/mm_portal/content/tutorials/getting_started/index.md

 {{< /code >}}

 As you can see, components in the MMIC world use pydantic to parse and validate the input and output data they receive and produce.
 For more information on data validation, see the [tutorial](/tutorials/data_validation/) on data validation.

+# Package deployment

+You can package and deploy your component the same way you would with any other python package.
+See the official [python](http://packaging.python.org) resource for more info on packages and the
+Python Package Index (PyPi).